Frequently asked questions regarding the admissions process:

 The MLA is a highly selective graduate degree program.
 The number of applications received and the percentage accepted varies each year.
-In past years we have admitted as few as 1 in 5, and as many as 1 in 2.5 applicants.

 Yes, though you should note that as a part-time program, we are not able to sponsor student visas.
 The international students we have had in the program have been in the US on work or spousal visas.
 It is the responsibility of the applicant to research and understand if their visa type will allow them remain in the US and study at a part-time graduate degree program.